phetsims/qa/doc/qa-book.md

 ## Section 1: Hardware & Software

-We like to make sure our sims work on most hardware and most software.
+We like to make sure our simulations (sims) work on most hardware and most software.

 ### 1.1: Devices